• Skip to main content

 This is a simple exercise that can be performed anywhere hence is convenient.
 Although it can be done by simply clenching and unclenching your fists, it is more effective when done using a small rubber ball.

 All you have to do is squeeze it using your fingers but without the thumb.
-Repeating the action a number of times make for a great workout that engages your fingers, palm, wrist, and other muscles of the arm.
+Repeating the action several times makes for a great workout that engages your fingers, palm, wrist, and other muscles of the arm.

 You can use a specific ball made for this purpose or even use a tennis ball.